junxit/us-congress-code/title-37/chapter-7/sec-402b.md

 - **(a)** *Allowance Required.—* The Secretary concerned shall pay to each member who is eligible under subsection (b) a basic needs allowance in the amount determined for such member under subsection (c).
 - **(b)** *Eligible Members.—* A member on active service in the armed forces is eligible for the allowance under subsection (a) if—
   - **(1)** the member has completed initial entry training;
+  - **(2)**
+    - **(A)** the gross household income of the member during the most recent calendar year did not exceed an amount equal to 150 percent of the Federal poverty guidelines of the Department of Health and Human Services for the location of the member and the number of individuals in the household of the member for such year; or
-  - **(2)** the gross household income of the member during the most recent calendar year did not exceed an amount equal to 130 percent of the Federal poverty guidelines of the Department of Health and Human Services for the location of the member and the number of individuals in the household of the member for such year; and
+    - **(B)** if the Secretary concerned determines it appropriate (based on location, household need, or special circumstance), the gross household income of the member during the most recent calendar year did not exceed an amount equal to 200 percent of the Federal poverty guidelines of the Department of Health and Human Services for the location of the member and the number of individuals in the household of the member for such year; and
   - **(3)** the member—
     - **(A)** is not ineligible for the allowance under subsection (d); and
     - **(B)** does not elect under subsection (g) not to receive the allowance.
 - **(c)** *Amount of Allowance.—* The amount of the monthly allowance payable to a member under subsection (a) shall be the amount equal to—
   - **(1)**
-    - **(A)** 130 percent of the Federal poverty guidelines of the Department of Health and Human Services for the calendar year during which the allowance is paid based on the location of the member and the number of individuals in the household of the member during the month for which the allowance is paid; minus
+    - **(A)** 150 percent of the Federal poverty guidelines of the Department of Health and Human Services for the calendar year during which the allowance is paid based on the location of the member and the number of individuals in the household of the member during the month for which the allowance is paid; minus
     - **(B)** the gross household income of the member during the preceding calendar year; divided by
   - **(2)** 12.
 - **(d)** *Bases of Ineligibility.—*